naivary/govm/README.md

 There are some variables which will be exported into the current shell-session via the `export` keyword by govm.
 These variables can be accesses in your `Vagrantfile` by using `ENV["VARIABLE_NAME"]`.
 The variables which are accessible are all config parameters which you can set in the [vm.cfg](#vmcfg).

 ### Custome variables
 Of course govm can't cover all options that a user may want to have.
 Because of this the `PROVISION_VARIABLES` were introduced.
 Here you can declare based on the syntax explained [here](#vmcfg) your custome variables that you would like to use in your `Vagrantfile`.
-Because the `PROVISION_VARIABLES` are a string which has to be converted into a ruby `hash` before they can be used in the `Vagrantfile` you have to paste the code-snippet into your `Vagrantfile` before configuring antyhing:
+Because the `CUSTOME_VARIABLES` is a formatted string which has to be converted into a ruby `hash` before they can be used in the `Vagrantfile`  the followeing code-snippet has to be used to achieve this.
 ```ruby
 hash_string=ENV["CUSTOME_VARIABLES_STRING"]
 hash_arr = hash_string.split(',')